 \item \emph{Obedience}:

-\end{enumerate} Inequality (\ref{eq:general_IC}) requires that each sender prefer to truthfully report his own type to the mediator, given that the other senders do the same and the receiver obeys the mediator's recommendation.
-The obedience constraints in (\ref{eq:general_OB}) state that the receiver should be willing to follow the recommendation of the mechanism.
+\end{enumerate} Inequality (\ref{eq:general_IC}) requires that each sender prefer to truthfully report his own signal to the mediator, given that the other senders do the same and the receiver obeys the mediator's recommendation.
+The obedience constraint (\ref{eq:general_OB}) states that the receiver should be willing to follow the recommendation of the mechanism, given that the senders are truthful.

 Since we are interested in mechanisms that maximize the receiver's payoff and the receiver can take only two actions, it is sufficient to focus on incentive compatibility and ignore obedience.
-This is because if for a mechanism $\sigma$, either of the inequalities in (\ref{eq:general_OB}) is violated, the default action absent any information would dominate $\sigma$ and satisfy incentive compatibility.
+To see this, note that if a mechanism $\sigma$ violated either of the inequalities in (\ref{eq:general_OB}), then it would be dominated by the (trivially obedient) uninformative mechanism which always recommends the receiver's ex ante optimal action $a=\mathbf{1}(r\geq0)$.
 We thus have the following lemma:\footnote{The formal proof of Lemma \ref{lem:If--achieves} is omitted for brevity and is available on request.
 When there are more than two actions, dropping obedience may not be without loss.
 See \citet{whitmeyer2024bayesian} for a counterexample.
 A similar result holds in \citet{ballscoring}.
-We thank Ian Ball for raising this point.} \begin{lem} If $\hat{\sigma}$ achieves the highest payoff for the receiver among all mechanisms that satisfy incentive compatibility (\ref{eq:general_IC}), then $\hat{\sigma}$ satisfies obedience (\ref{eq:general_OB}). \end{lem} Lemma \ref{lem:If--achieves} implies that the problem of finding the receiver's best mechanism boils down to the following:
+We thank Ian Ball for raising this point.} \begin{lem} If $\sigma$ achieves the highest payoff for the receiver among all mechanisms that satisfy incentive compatibility (\ref{eq:general_IC}), then $\sigma$ satisfies obedience (\ref{eq:general_OB}). \end{lem} Lemma \ref{lem:If--achieves} implies that the problem of finding the receiver's best mechanism boils down to the following: